jimmoffitt/data-stores/README.md

 # Introduction <a id="intro" class="tall">&nbsp;</a>

+Developers are drawn to Twitter data because of

 ## Language/data-store-type/host combinations <a id="combos" class="tall">&nbsp;</a>

 When writing code for storing data there are three fundamental details that determine what that code looks like.
-First, of course, is the language you are using to write the code.
-The second is the type of data store you are putting your data into.
-The third is where your data store is hosted.
+First, of course, is the *language* you are using to write the code.
+The second is the *type* of _data store_ you are putting your data into.
+The third is where your data store is *hosted*.
 The data store could be stored with a NoSQL datastore on your local hard drive or it may be hosted remotely in a relational database.

+Language
+The application you are writing may focus on storing Tweets, analyzing Tweets, or displaying Tweets

 When inserting data there are huge differences between relational databases, and "NoSQL" data stores.